 - 1 onion, quartered

 - 6-8 sage leaves

 - Fresh ground pepper

 - Plus ingredients for fava bean puree, vegetable ragout and roasted onions

 - Heat a large deep cast iron skillet over medium-high heat on stove top.
 Add a little oil and allow it to become hot.
 Add pork and cook for about 5 minutes, turning to ensure even browning on all sides.
 Drain excess oil.

 - Add remaining ingredients and bring to a gentle simmer.
-Cook uncovered for two hours.
-Turn meat over halfway through cooking.
+Cook uncovered for two hours at 350 degrees F. Turn meat over halfway through cooking.
 The meat is cooked once tender, but not falling apart.

 - To serve, place meat on chopping board and carve into 1/4 inch slices.
 Place a spoonful of fava bean puree onto a plate and top with vegetable ragout and a few slices of braised pork followed by roasted onions.

 Disclosure: My trip to California was paid by the California Milk Advisory Board.
 The opinions are my own.